Smoke chokes West Coast as wildfire deaths keep climbing

 The same smoke that painted California skies orange also helped crews corral the state’s deadliest blaze of the year by blocking the sun, reducing temperatures and raising humidity, officials said.

-Smoke created cooler conditions in Oregon too, but it was also blamed for possibly the dirtiest air in at least 35 years in parts of the state.
+Smoke created cooler conditions in Oregon too, but it was also blamed for making the dirtiest air in at least 35 years in some places.
 The air quality index reading Saturday morning in Salem, the state capital, was 512.

 The scale normally goes from zero to 500.